alkem-io/website/content/en/help-community-management/1-introduction.md

 On other places the possibility to share is via this icon:
 ![](./share.png)

-In both cases a sharing dialog will popp up:
+In both cases a sharing dialog will pop up:
 <img src="./copylink.png" alt="copylink" width="400"/>

 You can then **share the link directly** via email, on LinkedIn, or direct message in platforms such as WhatsApp.